KRMisha/Autograder/README.md

 │   │   ├── S1_G6
 │   │   │   ├── <team files>
 │   │   │   ├── compilation_stderr.txt      # Make stderr output (compilation errors and warnings)
-│   │   │   ├── compilation_stdout.txt      # Make stdout output (which files compiled successfully)
+│   │   │   ├── compilation_stdout.txt      # Make stdout output (what compiled successfully)
 │   │   │   └── points_to_rm.txt            # List of all removed points and feedback
 │   │   └── ...
 │   ├── crashed                             # Programs which compiled but crashed